bytebang/moodle-mod_activitymap/README.md

 #### How can I exclude things from the graph ?
 We only display activities which have some sort of completion tracking.
 So if you want to exclude something from the graph set the _Completion tracking_ option to the value _Do not indicate activity completion_.

+#### Why does 'hide from students' not hide the nodes within the graph ?
+Hidden activities can also serve as a condition to complete another activity.
+So it makes sense that even hidden activities are rendered.
+But in order to hide information from the students, hidden activities are rendered only as a small dot, and they do not provide additional information about the hidden activity.

 #### Is it possible to show the graph directly in the course page ?
 Yes - Create a label and place an `<iframe>` tag that references the activitymap.
 By appending the parameter `plain=1` you will get the pure graph - without the moodle headers and footers.
 Be sure to set the completion of these labels containing the iframe to _Do not indicate activity completion_.
 Otherwise this will result in an undefined behavior.